126.96.36.199 Investment in Business Development and Growth

 “firms invested less in shared resources such as pools of skilled labor, supplier networks, an educated populace, and the physical and technical infrastructure on which U.S. competitiveness ultimately depends.”

-He attributed this to the policy of “maximizing shareholder value as reflected in the current stock price.”
 The remedy he suggests is a renewed focus on “entrepreneurship and innovation”, so that companies can continue to improve their productivity and ensure their long-term survival.